jazzyrana29/vyarna-copy/developer-guides/Frontend Standards  — VYARNA.md

 ## **Deploy Management (CI/CD)** {#deploy-management-(ci/cd)}

-Deployment is fully automated through GitLab CI using Nx:
+Deployment is fully automated through GitLab CI using Turborepo:

 * Detects and builds only changed applications
 * Deploys application builds to Vercel or Cloudflare Pages
-* Outputs placed under `/applications/<applicationId>/<version>/`
+* Outputs placed under `/apps/<applicationId>/<version>/`
 * Preview environments generated for each feature branch
 * Production deploys only occur from `main` or `release/*` branches